-How to solve smoking disputes in strata managed properties
+How to solve smoking disputes in community living

-There’s a stigma associated with smoking in Australia and while it’s become banned in many places, some people would argue that smokers have the right to do what they want in their own homes.
+In Australia, there’s a stigma associated with smoking, and while it’s now banned in many places, some people would argue that smokers have the right to do what they want in their own homes.

-So if you’re wondering what your rights and options are in a strata managed property, here’s what you need to know:
+If you’re wondering what your rights and options are within community living, here’s what you need to know in each state:

 New South Wales

-Smoking hasn’t been banned in all strata schemes in New South Wales, however, smoking has been acknowledged as a potential nuisance or hazard to occupants.
-Residents may be able to enforce restrictions through adopting by-laws, which should define smoking related rules so that everyone can enjoy the property in the best possible way.
+Smoking has been acknowledged as a potential nuisance or hazard to occupants.
+Residents may be able to enforce restrictions through adopting by-laws, which should define smoking-related rules so that everyone can enjoy the property in the best possible way.
 If the by-laws are unclear or unhelpful, there’s the option of adopting model by-laws.
 This can be formalised in the annual general meeting by passing a special resolution.
 The model by-laws on smoke penetration include:

 (1) An owner or occupier, and any invitee of the owner or occupier, must not smoke tobacco or any other substance on the common property.